 This Resource Catalog is designed to be a user-friendly and easy way to find IDEA fiscal information within CIFR’s focus areas.
 For Part B of IDEA, there are resources regarding maintenance of state financial support (MFS), allocation of IDEA Part B subgrants to local educational agencies (LEAs), LEA maintenance of effort (MOE), and coordinated early intervening services (CEIS).
 For Part C of IDEA, there are resources on indirect cost/cost allocation plan information and use of funds.

 - houses in one place OSEP guidance on IDEA fiscal data collection and reporting requirements and CIFR technical assistance products; and

-States receive federal grants under sections 611 and 619 of the IDEA.
+States receive federal grants under sections 611 and 619 of Part B of IDEA.
 After reserving funds for state-level activities, states must allocate the remaining funds to eligible LEAs, including public charter schools that operate as LEAs.
 The LEA subgrants include a base amount, which may be adjusted in certain circumstances, and payments based on population and poverty counts.
 CIFR is available to assist states in calculating accurate subgrant amounts for LEAs.
 See 34 CFR §§300.705 and 300.815 – 300.817.

 CEIS requirements under Part B are triggered by significant disproportionality of racial and ethnic groups in special education.
 LEAs with significant disproportionality must reserve 15% of their IDEA Part B funds to provide comprehensive CEIS to students not identified as needing special education services, especially students in grades K-3 and group(s) with significant disproportionality.
 LEAs may also choose voluntarily to reserve up to 15% of IDEA funds for CEIS.
 CIFR can help build state capacity to meet the CEIS data collection and reporting requirements.
 See 34 CFR §300.205.